veracruz-project/veracruz/execution-engine/README.markdown

 - `name_len` the length of the `path[i]`
 - `file_type`
 Given the wasm program compiled from Rust, it is required to fill the buf as much as possible.
 Particularly, if `dirent[i]` is able to fit in while `path[i]` is not, then it should fill `dirent[i]`.
 **QUESTION:** the semantic of `next` in the `dirent`.
-It looks like to be implementation-dependent, hence in our implementation, it is simply a counter.
+It seems to be implementation-dependent, hence in our implementation, it is simply a counter.

 #### `fd_renumber`
 ```